-cal half-cent sales tax funds in late 2016 made substantial advances during 2017.
-The SFMTA passed the 75 percent completion mark for a project that will replace the overhead contact system and construct related traffic signal and street improvements for sections of the 33-Stanyan bus line.
+Three projects that received Prop K local half-cent sales tax funds in late 2016 made substantial advances during 2017.
+The SFMTA passed the 75 percent completion mark for a project that will replace the overhead contact system and construct related traffic signal and street improvements for sections of the 33 Stanyan bus line.
 The SFMTA also successfully rebuilt the gearbox for the California Street cable car line and installed it during an eight-day shutdown of that line in September 2017.
 By 2019, the SFMTA expects to rebuild and install the gearboxes for the Powell, Mason and Hyde lines.
 Finally, in 2017 the SFMTA began construction to replace problematic wiring in the subway tunnel west of Van Ness Station.
 The project will mitigate service interruptions due to unstable wiring.